martinwithaar/XMLSerializer4j/README.md

 # XMLSerializer4j
-A simple and effective API for leveraging XML serialization in your Java application with ease.
+A simple and effective API for leveraging XML serialization in your Java application.

 ## Highlights
 XMLSerializer4j comes with many features that sets it apart from the rest: